jamiebrynes7/obsidian-todoist-plugin/README.md

 | `autorefresh` |          | The number of seconds between auto-refreshing.
 If omitted, the query use the default global settings.             | number   | null    |
 | `sorting`     |          | Describes how to order the tasks in the query.
 Can be any of 'priority' or 'date', or multiple.                   | string[] | []      |
 | `group`       |          | Denotes whether this query should have its task grouped by project & section.                                     | bool     | false   |

+## Commands

+There are also a few commands bundled in with the plugin:

+1. 'Refresh Metadata'

+   This command refreshes all the metadata (projects, sections, and labels) for Todoist tasks.
+This is done at startup.

+2. 'Add Todoist task'

+   This command opens up a modal for creating a task in Todoist.
+You can set the project/section, labels, and due date through this modal.
+Any text selected when this command is executed will be pulled for the task content.

 ## CSS